Coolidge Road Complete Streets

-An important element of the Coolidge Highway Complete Streets plan are the bike lanes that will run

-	in both directions from 11 Mile to 12 Mile.
-Ultimately, these lanes will become a part of a

-	multi-community bike system that includes Huntington Woods and Oak Park.
-As a reminder, bicyclists

-	under the age of 12 can ride on sidewalks.
-Attached below is an informative video on bike safety,

-	along with a map showing how the three communities plan to develop an integrated bike system:
+An important element of the Coolidge Highway Complete Streets plan are the bike lanes that will run in both directions from 11 Mile to 12 Mile.
+These lanes are intended to become a part of a proposed multi-community bike system that includes Huntington Woods and Oak Park.
+Attached below is an informative video on bike safety, along with a map showing how the three communities plan to develop an integrated bike system:

 EPISODE 1: COMPLETE STREETS: THE BEGINNING

 Watch an interview with Berkley Mayor Dan Terbrack and Mayor Pro Tem Steve Baker on how the City Council embarked on a Complete Streets Initiative for Coolidge Hwy and other roads.